Superintendent, Westland Construction (Carpentry)

 Technology Services, University of Manitoba (Network Computer Technology '00)

 Andrew Perchaluk, is an MITT alumni from the class of 2000.
 He was born and raised in northern Manitoba, living in the city of Thompson.
 Moving to Winnipeg after high school graduation he complete a Bachelor of Arts Degree at the University of Manitoba in 1999.
-Thinking that IT was where he wanted to take his career he immediately applied to MITT’s Microcomputer Systems Technician program, graduating in 2000.
+Thinking that IT was where he wanted to take his career he immediately applied to MITT’s Network Systems Technician program, graduating in 2000.
 Andrew currently works for the University of Manitoba, in the Technology Services Department, where he was hired straight out of his practicum from MITT.
 His biggest passion in life is his wife and two children, Anya and Gemma.

 President, State Industries and State Mix (Industrial Electronics)